holidayextras/holidayextras.github.com/_posts/2016-07-29-drawing-squares-of-colour-with-code.md

 comments: true
 ---

-The Canvas API has been available in Chrome for a long time now, version 4 in fact.
-It dawned on me one evening late last year that i'd never actually played around with it.
+The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) has been available in Chrome for a long time now, version 4 in fact.
+It dawned on me one evening late last year that I'd never actually played around with it.
 Enter my super duper creative imagination.

 This beautiful piece of art emerged.
 ![Colours]({{ site.baseurl }}/assets/img/colours.gif)